ashleyli44/CG_Final/README.md

 ```
 python main.py data/contaminants/ data/ref_genome/ data/test/
 ```
 To adjust any parameters of the sequence bloom tree change the desired parameter in the call to the main method at the bottom of main.py.
-To adjust what dataset is queried, change the parameter in the call to the badData method towards the beginning of the main method in main.py (also identified in comments in main.py).
+To adjust what dataset is queried, change the final parameter in the call to the main method (True for quering sequencing data and false for querying genomic data).

 # Installation Issues
 Problem: Installing dependencies fails on Windows machines